-Vacation time is finally here!
+The vacation time is finally here!
 Many of our readers enjoy the summer months to spend time with their loves and travel.
-Some decide to travel by plane other hit the road and reach beautiful destinations.
-The problem is that when traveling sometimes you can forget a few things, this week Sani Dental Group would like to provide you a few traveling tips, tips that are easy to digest and can help you have enjoy your trips to the fullest.
-We know these tips will make your trip enjoyable and especial; leaving in your memory an image that will forever in your mind.
+Some decide to travel by plane others hit the road and reach beautiful destinations.
+The problem is that when traveling sometimes you can forget a few things, this week Sani Dental Group would like to provide you a few traveling tips, tips that are easy to digest, and can help you have enjoyed your trips to the fullest.
+We know these tips will make your trip enjoyable and special; leaving in your memory an image that will forever in your mind.

 Planning the Trip! :D

 The first thing that you need to establish is; how are you going to travel?
 Are you traveling by plane or by car?